Financially reviewed by Patrick Flood, CFA.

 So all that being said, young investors with a long time horizon and a low (or zero) allocation to bonds very likely shouldn’t be holding any cash (except for your emergency fund), but a small allocation to cash is a perfectly sensible choice for risk-averse investors and retirees with a bond-heavy portfolio.

 A popular, low-cost fund for a cash equivalent, in this case 1-3 year treasury bonds, is VGSH from Vanguard.
+Those wanting true 1-3 month T Bills can use SGOV from iShares.

 Alternative Investments (“Alts”)